yedhink/covid19-kerala-api-deprecated/readme.md

     └── assets/------------------------>No css yet.
 Just favicons
 ```

 That's a general idea about the structure I have used.
 I'll happily accept new contributions and ideas.
-Make sure you check out the issues, or raise one and follow the contribution guidelines, and make your PR(**raise issue before PR or claim already existing one**).
+Make sure you check out the issues, or raise one and follow the [contribution guidelines](https://github.com/yedhink/covid19-kerala-api/blob/master/CONTRIBUTING.md), and make your PR(**raise issue before PR or claim already existing issue**).

 # License
-Use this repo in the name of *Freeeeeedommmmmmmm!!* and open source. or this would do [license]()
+Use this repo in the name of *Freeeeeedommmmmmmm!!* and open source. or this would do - [license](https://github.com/yedhink/covid19-kerala-api/blob/master/LICENSE)